kintem/morse-code-translator/README.md

 - Must translate English into Morse code

 ### Extension
-- Translate from Morse code into English as well
+- Should translate Morse code into English as well